monomest/sports-anime/README.md

 ## Did "Yuri on Ice" spark a national interest in ice skating?

-Examining the impact of the sports anime _Yuri on Ice_ on national interest levels on ice skating.
+Examining the impact of the sports anime _Yuri on Ice_ on national and global interest on ice skating.
 The original run of the anime lasted from October 6, 2016 – December 21, 2016.

 Includes:
 - An Event Study on the impact of _Yuri on Ice_ on ice skating interest